datacarpentry/python-socialsci/episodes/04-reusable.md

 3. Within the function, the parameters behave just like variables whose initial values will be those that they were given when the function was called.
 4.	functions have a return statement which specifies the value to be returned.
 This is the value assigned to the variable on the left-hand side of the call to the function. (power in the example above)
 5. You call (run the code) of a function simply by providing its name and values for its parameters just as you would for any builtin function.
-6. Once the definition of the function has been executed, it becomes part of python for the current session and can be used anywhere.
+6. Once the definition of the function has been executed, it becomes part of.language-python for the current session and can be used anywhere.
 7. Like any other builtin function you can use `shift` + `tab` in Jupyter to see the parameters.
 8. At the beginning of the function code we have a multiline  `comment` denoted by the "'''" at the beginning and end.
-This kind of comment is known as a `docstring` and can be used anywhere in python code as a documentation aid.
+This kind of comment is known as a `docstring` and can be used anywhere in.language-python code as a documentation aid.
 It is particularly common, and indeed best practice, to use them to give a brief description of the function at the beginning of a function definition in this way.
 This is because this description will be displayed along with the parameters when you use the help() function or `shift` + `tab` in Jupyter.
 9. The variable `x` defined within the function only exists within the function, it cannot be used outside in the main program.